 How your donation could help

-- £20 could provide a bed for one of the new cattery pens
+- £20 could provide a bed for one of the cattery pens

 - £100 could pay for the items required to completely kit-out a cattery pen, including an igloo-style cat bed; litter tray; scratching post; food & water bowls; toys; and dustpan & brush

-Whatever support you can give will help us to care for even more cats, kittens until they can be rehomed as well as wildlife including hedgehogs, young birds, and other small mammals until they can be released back into the wild.
+Whatever support you can give will help us to care for even more cats, kittens, and small animals until they can be rehomed.